kopiro/homebridge-tapo-camera/README.md

 The plugin should take care of installing the `ffmpeg` automatically.

+> [!IMPORTANT]
-If you're getting errors like `FFmpeg exited with code: 1 and signal: null (Error)`, please follow the instructions here on how to install [ffmpeg-for-homebridge](https://github.com/homebridge/ffmpeg-for-homebridge) binaries manually.
+> If you're getting errors like `FFmpeg exited with code: 1 and signal: null (Error)`, please follow the instructions here on how to install [ffmpeg-for-homebridge](https://github.com/homebridge/ffmpeg-for-homebridge) binaries manually.

 ### Adding the unbridged accessory to Home